The Death of Grass: Plot

 A new virus strain has infected rice crops in East Asia causing massive famine; the virus is also revealed to be found in the UK but because of its selectivity does not affect the country's agriculture.
 After the introduction of a new pesticide, developed in preference to breeding resistant crops, a mutated virus appears and infects the staple crops of West Asia and Europe such as wheat and barley—all of the grasses (thus the novel's title).
 It threatens a famine engulfing the whole of the Old World, while Australasia and the Americas attempt to impose rigorous quarantine to keep the virus out.

 The novel follows the struggles of engineer John Custance and his friend, civil servant Roger Buckley, as, along with their families, they make their way across an England which is rapidly descending into anarchy, hoping to reach the safety of John's brother's potato farm in an isolated Westmorland valley.
 Buckley, having advance warning of the government's plot to hydrogen bomb major cities, alerts Custance to evacuate.
-Picking up a travelling companion in a gun shop owner named Pirrie after an attempt to procure arms, they find they must sacrifice many of their morals in order to stay alive.
-At one point, when their food supply runs out, they kill a family to take their bread.
-The protagonist justifies this with the belief that "it was them or us."
+Picking up a travelling companion, a gun shop owner named Pirrie, after an attempt to procure arms, they find that they must sacrifice many of the aspects of the morality they held before the famine in order to stay alive.
+At one point, when their food supply runs out, they kill a family to take their bread, John justifying it with the belief that "it was them or us."

-By the time they reach the valley, they have accumulated a considerable entourage as a result of their encounters with other groups of survivors along the way.
-They find that John's brother is unable to let them all in to the heavily defended valley.
+Before reaching the valley, John takes in a large group of peaceful survivors.
+The group later survives encounters with a violent biker gang and soldiers attacking a farmhouse.
+After arriving at the valley, they find that John's brother is unable to let them all in to the heavily defended valley.
 Pirrie prevents John from taking only his immediate family into the valley; instead, the group takes the valley by force.
 Pirrie and John's brother are killed; John takes possession of the valley.

 Adaptations

-A dramatised version was broadcast on BBC radio in the late 1950s.
+A dramatised version was broadcast on BBC radio in 1957.
+Another adaptation for the BBC World Service was broadcast in 1986.

 A film adaptation, No Blade of Grass (1970), was produced and directed by Cornel Wilde.

 In 2009, as part of a BBC Radio 4 science fiction season, the station broadcast a drama in five episodes, based on the novel and narrated by David Mitchell.

-In popular culture

-In the 2017 television series Feud, Joan Crawford (played by Jessica Lange) is portrayed rejecting the book as a possible movie source.